MultiCraft/repixture/mods/rp_mobs/API_TEMPLATES.md

 ### `rp_mobs.microtasks.pathfind_and_walk_to(target_pos, walk_speed, set_yaw, jump_strength, searchdistance, max_jump, max_drop)`

-WARNING: This function isn't very accurate stable.
-Use at your own risk!

-Make the mob find a path (using the A\* algorithm) towards `target_pos`, then starts to walk that path.
+Make the mob find a path (using pathfinding algorithm) towards `target_pos`, then starts to walk that path.
 This assumes the mob is bound to gravity.
 Jumping up and falling down a few blocks is part of the pathfinding.

+This function uses `minetest.find_path` internally, so it is bound to the same restrictions as that function.

 Parameters:

 * `target_pos`: Target position
 * `walk_speed`: How fast to walk
-* `jump_strength`: How strong to jump
+* `jump_strength`: How strong to jump (must be able to clear a height of `max_jump` at least)
 * `set_yaw`: If true, mob will automatically set the yaw to face towards the next path position (default: false)
 * `searchdistance`: How far (in nodes) from the mob's original position the pathfinder